-Erb’s Palsy Injury Attorney in Pennsylvania
+Erb’s Palsy Attorney in Pennsylvania

 There are few types of injuries that are more devastating and impacting to a person’s life than the birth injury Erb’s palsy.
 It is a condition of partial or complete paralysis of a child’s arm that can result from inattention during the birthing process.